Luteinizing Hormone (Blood)

 What might affect my test results?

-If you're a woman, your results will vary depending on what day in your menstrual
+If you are female, your results will vary depending on what day in your menstrual

 cycle the test is done.